-Today’s Assumption: I shall cover several major events in Europe between the fifth and nineteenth centuries–the fall of the Roman empire, the birth of feudalism, and the Industrial Revolution–that eventually made Modern Liberalism possible, although certainly not inevitable.
+Today’s Assumption: Major events in Europe between the fifth and nineteenth centuries–the fall of the Roman empire, the birth of feudalism, and the Industrial Revolution–eventually made the institution of Modern Liberalism possible, although definitely not inevitable.

 Assignment: Print and read the following chapter (Chapter 5) by Max Weber, one of the most influential, early social scientists and a pioneer of the theory of “unintended consequences.”
-As you reflect upon the essay by the Catholic priest, Martin Luther, keep in mind that we can never understand our culture, or ourselves as individuals, without recognizing that those of us who grew up in North America were all raised as “Protestants.”
-Yes, this is true even of those Americans who self-identify as Catholics.
+As you reflect upon the essay by the Catholic priest, Martin Luther–Luther was definitely not a Protestant!–keep Weber’s theory of political and social change in mind.
+We can never understand our culture, or ourselves as individuals, without recognizing that those of us who grew up in North America were all raised as “Protestants.”
+Yes, this is true even of those Americans who self-identify as Catholics, and for that matter, even as atheists.
 To make sense of this statement, the key point is to understand what I mean by “Protestant.”

 Max Weber, The Protestant Ethic and the Spirit of Capitalism, only chapter 5: PRINT AND READ

 Martin Luther, “The Freedom of a Christian” READ This is a long essay by an angry Catholic priest.
-Don’t worry about the details of Luther’s argument (there’s too much you that you won’t know).
-Just seek to get a general sense for the tone and content of his argument.
+Don’t worry about the details of Luther’s argument (there’s too much you won’t know).
+Just seek to get a general sense for the content and tone of his argument.

-Today’s Assumption: The tumultuous intrusion of the “unwashed and unwanted” into the Liberal arena was unanticipated and, for the most part, not welcomed by those whose decisions made it possible.
+Today’s Assumption: The tumultuous intrusion of the “unwashed and unwanted” into the Liberal arena was unanticipated and, paradoxically, not welcomed by those whose decisions made it possible.
 Yet only they could have made this development possible.
 How do we account for this unforeseen and unforeseeable transformation?
-Since people in power do not intentionally make decisions that will undermine their interests, I shall argue that a hostile ideology like Liberalism could only have arisen as the unintended consequences of the decisions of power holders.
+Since people in power do not intentionally make decisions that will undermine their interests, I shall argue that a hostile idea, such as Liberalism, could only have arisen as the unintended consequences of the decisions of power holders.